CN-makers/cn-makers.github.io/_pages/about.md

 # 🔥 News
+- *Sep, 2025*:  I joined ByteDance as a research intern.
 - *Jun 26, 2025*: &nbsp;🎉🎉 Our paper, "LongAnimation: Long Animation Generation with Dynamic Global-Local Memory" accepted by ICCV 2025!
 - *Mar 14, 2025*: &nbsp;🎉🎉 The paper of my co-author, Zhang Yiyang, and me, "PPT: A Minor Language News Recommendation Model via Cross-Lingual Preference Pattern Transfer", accepted by ACL **Main**!
 - *Jun, 2025*: &nbsp; 🥳🥳 I will go to Zhuhai, Guangdong Province to attend the VALSE 2025!